aaronbieber/singleservingphoto/_posts/2007-06-26-photography-whats-the-point.markdown

     for its own sake.
 Nevertheless, art is art is art, no matter what you make it with.
 Maybe a plastic Holga!\r\n\r\nThere is a small sidebar in Wired Magazine this month about a site that is aggregating cell phone photos as stock images or something.
-I am going to look it up when I get home and post a link."
+I am going to look it up when I get home and post a link.
 - id: 1124
   author: javan
   author_email: jasucaci@fidnet.com